bekk/bekk-christmas/post/talks/mastering-lighting-talks.md

 ## Designing the presentation

 Filling the slides with text never a good idea, and even more so when it comes to lighting talks.
-The last thing you want is to have your audience reaching half-way down the slide before it changes automatically.
-Use text sparingly and always with purpose.
+You are running the risk of having the audience only reaching half-way down the slide before it changes.
+Be precise and terse when using text.

-Some events will require you to have slides change automatic after a given number of seconds.
+Some events will ask you to have slides change automatic after a given number of seconds.
 Prepare for it and use it to your advantage.
 When designing your slide-deck, and in particular if you are using timed slide changes, the slides should allow for smooth transitions of your talk.
-Meaning that you should not be forced to stop talking mid-sentence because the slide changed.
+Meaning that you should have to stop talking mid-sentence because the slide changed.

-## On delivering the presentation
+## On delivering the talk

 Beware of the temptation to speed-talk.
 This is particularly true if you are still talking about the point made on the previous slide.
 If you start upping your pace, the audience will start stressing with you.
-Suddenly the audiences attention shifts from your message and to whether or not you will be able to get through everything before the next slide.
+The audiences attention will shift from your message and to whether you will be able to get through everything before the next slide.

 While it is tempting to think that “it’s *just* 6/8/12 minutes”, rehearsing your lightning-talk is key.
 Tuning your message and presentation to a perfect fit.
 The beauty of having only a short amount of time is that you can rehearse several times.